A wine cellar designed with the scholar in mind.

 A wine lair for the true scholar: Spacious rows of reclaimed wood are capped by podiums displaying documentation on the collection.
 Each vintage claims its own bin—a sommelier’s fantasy of navigation.
 An adjoining tasting room makes this subterranean cellar the ultimate enclave for oenophiles.

-A custom wooden bar fills a stone wall bracketed by metal doors opening onto the terrace and ponds, thus becoming the perfect threshold for indoor/outdoor entertaining (even if only in atmosphere in Wyoming’s winters).
+A custom wooden bar fills a stone wall bracketed by metal doors opening onto the terrace and ponds, thus becoming the perfect threshold for indoor/outdoor entertaining (even if only in an atmosphere in Wyoming’s winters).
 Sheathed in reclaimed timber, the bar—illuminated by subtle interior spotlights and lined with functional shelves—becomes an elegant focal point of every event.